This unlocks the team password for this workspace. It is not your Procura account password. Format: XXXX-XXXX-XXXX, 12 hex characters with dashes.

 Decision Scorecard

-Score each criterion 0–100.
-The weighted total drives the recommendation band.
-Weights default to STRUXEN's commercial baseline; switch the engagement type on the Intake tab to apply federal-mode weights (heavier past performance, lighter margin).
+Each criterion contributes points toward 100, and the rows add up to the decision score.
+Weights default to STRUXEN's commercial baseline; switch the engagement type on the Intake tab to apply federal-mode weights.

 Awaiting scores